 According to the Federal Reserve Board of New York, there are approximately 37 million student loan borrowers with outstanding student loans today.

 I love this quote from Colin Powell, “A dream doesn’t become reality through magic; it takes sweat, determination and hard work.”
 It is the same thing with saving for college.
 It doesn’t happen by magic.
 You have to create a plan to save for college.
 It is so much easier paying for college if you start planning and saving early.
 Furthermore, little bit over a long period of time can really add up!

 In conclusion, I hope you found these tips for how to prepare for college financially helpful.
 Although it is best to start planning and saving for your child’s higher education early, it is never too late to start preparing.
-Additionally, be sure to take advantage of the financial help that is available to you.
+Additionally, be sure to take advantage of the financial help that is available to pay for college expenses.
 Which part of these college preparation tips was helpful to you?